KhangNguyen22/LearnYouMongo/README.md

 # LearnYouMongo
-NodeJS Nodeschool command-line tutorial
+NodeJS Nodeschool command-line tutorial.
 These solutions are updated and work for the mongod version v3.6.1.
 Works on Mac.